-However, it is clear that the nation of Israel has always had a part to play in the events of the last days preceding the final judgment: Rom.
+God has not forgotten His people Israel. it is clear that a great number will However, return and believe in their Messiah and that the nation of Israel will have a part to play in the events of the last days preceding the final judgment: Rom.
 11:1-5 and 23-26; Rev. 7:1-10